piti118/asian-science-camp-2025/slides.md

 image: /lab.png
 ---

-# What did we do/learn
+# How did we learn?
 <v-clicks>

 - Problem sets